 [If you live in New Zealand and look or sound even vaguely foreign then you get used to this routine.
 A stranger asks you where you're from.
 Since you live in New Zealand and identify as a New Zealander, maybe you were even born here, you answer by naming your town or suburb.
 But this isn't what the stranger is really asking for, so the next question is "no, where are you really from".]

-… so I asked this guy where he was from—and realized it was coming across wrong—and followed up a moment later by saying “I’m from Lower Hutt, myself”.
+... so I asked this guy where he was from—and realized it was coming across wrong—and followed up a moment later by saying "I'm from Lower Hutt, myself".
 I saw him putting his guard up, then watched relief visibly wash over him.
 It turned out he was from Miramar.
 I loved how we were able to connect.
 Yeah, I sound American and you look Indian or something, but where are you really from?
 Miramar?
-Tell me all about that, one Wellingtonian to another.
+Great, let's complain about commuter traffic as one Wellingtonian to another.